nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

     - The `spire-agent-address` passes the address of the SPIRE agent `/run/spire/sockets/agent.sock` to the Ingress Controller.

-   If egress is enabled NSM also adds the following argument to the Ingress Controller's container args:
+   If egress is enabled NGINX Service Mesh also adds the following argument to the Ingress Controller's container args:

     ```yaml
     args: